mixmesh/mixmesh/rest/suggestions.md

 ### Resource `/dj/player` (**PATCH**)

 Used to patch the player.
-One or many of the JSON fields in the request can be specified.
+One or many of the fields in the Request below can be given.

 <table>
   <tr>